frontity/docs/CONTRIBUTING.md

 If you have found a bug, spelling mistake, missing information, improvements to be done or anything related to the Frontity documentation that you feel is an issue that should be reported, you can:

+- directly create a Pull Request with your suggested changes using one of the [Contribution Worflows](#contributions-workfows) explained below
 - use our [Community Forum](https://community.frontity.org/c/docs-and-tutorials) to inform about it
-- directly create a Pull Request with your suggested changes using one of the [Contribution Worflows](#contributions-workfows) we explain below

 Our staff will review your suggestions and will promote the required actions to improve our documentation taking your feedback into consideration